patarapolw/nuxt-blog-template/README.md

 ## Environment variables

-You can make your contents secret using Gitlab [access token](https://docs.gitlab.com/ee/user/project/deploy_tokens/), and put them in `.env` as well as on your hosting platform (e.g. Netlify)
+You can make your contents secret using Gitlab [deploy token](https://docs.gitlab.com/ee/user/project/deploy_tokens/), and put them in `.env` as well as on your hosting platform (e.g. Netlify)

 ```sh
 GITLAB_TOKEN_USERNAME=